fierylion/Maze-Visualization/README.md

 --->pip install pyipnputplus
 or
 --->pip install --users pyinputplus
+2. Install curses module.
+If on windows.
+---> pip install curses

-2. Make sure graphs.py and maze_generator.py are in the same directory as main_program.py
+3. Make sure graphs.py and maze_generator.py are in the same directory as main_program.py
-3. Run main_program.py file.......
+4. Run main_program.py file.......